Communication & English as a Second Language

 ESL – Level III

 Students will learn reading strategies to improve their comprehension of English texts and practice several writing patterns.
-Activities related to the same content will improve students’ listening comprehension and speaking fluency.
-In addition, proper grammar, spelling, and academic vocabulary will be addressed.
+Students will also work on listening comprehension, speaking fluency, grammar, spelling and academic vocabulary.
+Students will need to pay for their own book.

 Shauna Anderson, Instructor